National Day for Truth and Reconciliation

 An image of Jennie Barron in the library surrounded by books

-Selkirk Reads: Join a Book Club!
+Selkirk Reads: Join a Reading Circle!

 An image of drum with a turtle painted on the drum skin